 - Try to learn from others

-We’ve covered what crystallized and fluid intelligences are, how are they different and how you can improve each of them.
-The main think to keep in mind is that no matter what intelligence you possess and to what extent, you can always train your brain and develop your mental skills.
+We’ve covered what crystallized and fluid intelligences are, how are they different, and how you can improve each of them.
+The main thing to keep in mind is that no matter what intelligence you possess and to what extent, you can always train your brain and develop your mental skills.